Memorials: And Other Papers, Bind 1 |

 Side xi

-But in French casuistry it is not held necessary to plead anything ; war justifies itself .
-To fight for the experimental purpose of trying the proportions of martial merit , but > ( to speak frankly ) for the purpose of EXPLANATORY ...
+... is not held necessary to plead anything ; war justifies itself .
+To fight for the experimental purpose of trying the proportions of martial merit , but ( to speak frankly ) for the purpose of publishing EXPLANATORY NOTICES .

-But in French casuistry it is not held necessary to plead anything ; war justifies itself .
-To fight for the experimental purpose of trying the proportions of martial merit , but > ( to speak frankly ) for the purpose of EXPLANATORY ...
+... is not held necessary to plead anything ; war justifies itself .
+To fight for the experimental purpose of trying the proportions of martial merit , but ( to speak frankly ) for the purpose of publishing EXPLANATORY NOTICES .

 Side xii

-( to speak frankly ) for the purpose of publishing and renewing te Europe the proclamation of French superiority - that is the object of French wars .
-Like the Spartan of old , the Frenchman would hold that a state of peace , and not a ...
+And Other Papers Thomas De Quincey. ( to speak frankly ) for the purpose of publishing and renewing to Europe the proclamation of French superiority — that is the object of French wars .
+Like the Spartan of old , the Frenchman would hold ...

-( to speak frankly ) for the purpose of publishing and renewing te Europe the proclamation of French superiority - that is the object of French wars .
-Like the Spartan of old , the Frenchman would hold that a state of peace , and not a ...
+And Other Papers Thomas De Quincey. ( to speak frankly ) for the purpose of publishing and renewing to Europe the proclamation of French superiority — that is the object of French wars .
+Like the Spartan of old , the Frenchman would hold ...

 Side 22

-Generally speaking , that cannot be denied .
-But in me , though naturally the shyest of human beings , intense commerce with men of every rank , from the highest to the lowest , had availed to dissipate all arrears of mauvaise honte ...
+... speaking , that cannot be denied .
+But in me , though naturally the shyest of human beings , intense commerce with men of every rank , from the highest to the lowest , had availed to dissipate all arrears of mauvaise honte ; I could ...

-Generally speaking , that cannot be denied .
-But in me , though naturally the shyest of human beings , intense commerce with men of every rank , from the highest to the lowest , had availed to dissipate all arrears of mauvaise honte ...
+... speaking , that cannot be denied .
+But in me , though naturally the shyest of human beings , intense commerce with men of every rank , from the highest to the lowest , had availed to dissipate all arrears of mauvaise honte ; I could ...

 Side 33

-... fifty years back , having occasion to speak of our English literature collectively , in reference to the one point of its variety , being also a man of honor , and disdaining that sort of patriotism which sacrifices the truth to ...
+... speak of our English literature collectively , in reference to the one point of its variety , being also a man of honor , and disdaining that sort of patriotism which sacrifices the truth to nationality , speaks of our pretensions in ...

-... fifty years back , having occasion to speak of our English literature collectively , in reference to the one point of its variety , being also a man of honor , and disdaining that sort of patriotism which sacrifices the truth to ...
+... speak of our English literature collectively , in reference to the one point of its variety , being also a man of honor , and disdaining that sort of patriotism which sacrifices the truth to nationality , speaks of our pretensions in ...

 Side 36

-Yet , generally speaking , it bears the strongest impress of truthfulness .
-But , on the other hand , how false and powerless does this same Sir Walter become , when the necessities of his tale oblige him at any time to come amongst the ...
+... speaking , it bears the strongest impress of truthfulness .
+But , on the other hand , how false and powerless does this same Sir Walter become , when the necessities of his tale oblige him at any time to come amongst the English ...

-Yet , generally speaking , it bears the strongest impress of truthfulness .
-But , on the other hand , how false and powerless does this same Sir Walter become , when the necessities of his tale oblige him at any time to come amongst the ...
+... speaking , it bears the strongest impress of truthfulness .
+But , on the other hand , how false and powerless does this same Sir Walter become , when the necessities of his tale oblige him at any time to come amongst the English ...

 Andre udgaver - Se alle